SharePoint/sp-dev-docs/docs/spfx/dynamic-data.md

 ```

 > [!IMPORTANT]
 > The `IDynamicDataCallables` interface can be implemented by any class, not just web parts and extensions.
-If the dynamic data source requires complex logic, you should consider moving it into a separate class rather than implementing it directly inside a web part or extension.
+If the dynamic data source requires complex logic, consider moving it into a separate class rather than implementing it directly inside a web part or extension.

-The class implementing the `IDynamicDataCallables` interface must define two methods: `getPropertyDefinitions` and `getPropertyValue`.
-The `getPropertyDefinitions` method returns an array of types of data that the particular dynamic data source returns.
+The class that implements the `IDynamicDataCallables` interface must define two methods: `getPropertyDefinitions()` and `getPropertyValue()`.

+The `getPropertyDefinitions()` method returns an array of types of data that the particular dynamic data source returns.
 In the previous example, the web part exposes detailed information about an event and its location.
 Even though the information comes from a single object (`_selectedEvent`), by exposing it in two different shapes, the web part is more reusable and could be used in combination with other web parts that aren't specific to events, such as a map web part that can show a map for the specified address.
 The list of the data types exposed by the data source is displayed to end users when connecting web parts to the data source.

 > [!IMPORTANT]
-> The object returned by the `getPropertyValue` method should be flat, for example:
+> The object returned by the `getPropertyValue()` method should be flat, for example:
 >
 > ```json
 > {